 Project date: 2008

-New Union Wharf is a housing estate located on the Isle of Dogs, East London, owned and managed by East Thames Housing Association.
+New Union Wharf is a housing estate located on the Isle of Dogs, East London, owned and managed by East Thames Housing Association, which has since merged with the L&Q Group.
 In 2008, East Thames approached The Glass-House to help them build capacity with a Resident Design Group to explore options for the redevelopment of the estate.
 Built in the late 1960s, New Union Wharf was a very distinctive red brick complex located along the Thames path and was home to several hundred residents, many of whom had lived there since it was first built.
 East Thames was keen to engage residents in working with the design team to consider various options for redevelopment.

 Working with our appointed Enablers, East, an architecture, landscape and urban design practice, The Glass-House delivered a series of workshops which involved 14 residents of New Union Wharf working alongside seven members of East Thames staff.
 The workshops offered capacity building around identifying local stakeholders, a study visit to other housing developments, a walkabout and critical assessment of the existing estate, design training, and a visioning workshop using model-making.